Family and Community Engagement (FACE) Team

 Family and community engagement (FACE) within the RTI2-B Framework is essential for the success and fidelity of implementation and will enhance all the core features of RTI2-B. According to the RTI2-B FACE model (pictured right), FACE guiding principles require that FACE initiatives are systemic, integrated, and sustained.
 Our FACE plans are interwoven into our school-wide behavioral plans at all levels of intervention.
 These plans must also be supported by school leadership and sustained with resources and infrastructure.

 The core features of FACE, within RTI2-B, are that it is collaborative, relational, developmental, data-based, and is delivered in a multi-tiered system of supports.
 In order to be collaborative, we work together with families and the community to support RTI2-B. Our teams will provide opportunities for families and the community to develop their understanding of RTI2-B, while empowering families and communities in the process.
 We prioritize positive relationships with families and the community because we recognize that our strategies will not work without mutual trust and two-way communication.
 When planning our interventions, our decisions are always based on what our data says.
 Our interventions are varying in intensity based on the need of the family, student, and community.
-The RTI2-B FACE model was adapted from the U.S. Department of Education’s Dual Capacity Framework for Family-School Partnerships (Mapp & Kuttner, 2013; pictured below).
-The guiding principles of the model are reflective of the framework’s organizational conditions, and the core features are reflective of the process conditions.
+The RTI2-B FACE model was adapted from the U.S. Department of Education’s Dual Capacity Framework for Family-School Partnerships (Mapp & Kuttner, 2013) and the School-Level Family and Community Engagement in MTSS Innovation Configuration by Florida’s Positive Behavior Support Project (Minch,Vatland, Winneker, Gaunt, & Williams, 2015).
+The guiding principles of the model are reflective of the Dual Capacity Framework’s organizational conditions, and the core features are reflective of the process conditions.
 This framework has been integrated with the features of RTI2-B to create the FACE model for RTI2-B.